-Orients student to field of School Psychology.
-Addresses the history and development, paradigms for service delivery and roles and functions of school psychology specialists.
+Orientation of students to the field of School Psychology.
+Addresses the history and development, paradigms for service delivery, and roles and functions of school psychology specialists.
 Students will accompany practicing LSSP to be directly exposed to roles and functions performed.